 ODD must be distinguished from the following, which may cause similar symptoms:

 Underlying problems (eg, family dysfunction) and coexisting disorders (eg, ADHD) should be identified and corrected.
 However, even without corrective measures or treatment, most children with ODD gradually improve over time.

 Initially, the treatment of choice is a rewards-based behavior modification program designed to make the child's behaviors more socially appropriate.
 Many children can benefit from group-based therapy that builds social skills.

-Sometimes drugs used to treat depressive disorders (see Treatment) may be beneficial.
+Sometimes drugs used to treat depressive or anxiety disorders (see Treatment) may be beneficial.

 Conduct disorder (CD) is a recurrent or persistent pattern of behavior that violates the rights of others or violates major age-appropriate societal norms or rules.
 Diagnosis is by history.
 Treatment of comorbid disorders and psychotherapy may help; however, many children require considerable supervision.

 Prevalence of some level of CD is about 10%.
 Onset is usually during late childhood or early adolescence, and the disorder is much more common among boys than girls.

 Etiology is likely a complex interplay of genetic and environmental factors.
 Parents of adolescents with CD often have engaged in substance abuse and antisocial behaviors and frequently have been diagnosed with ADHD, mood disorders, schizophrenia, or antisocial personality disorder.
 However, CD can occur in children from high-functioning, healthy families.